Giuseppe Bianchi (engineer): Works

 Bianchi fully understood the necessity of a high standard of service and maintenance for the railcars under his jurisdiction, which were then still highly prone to mechanical breakdowns due to the newness of the technologies used.
-To meet this requirement, in 1928 he introduced the theory of 'Interoperabilità' (interoperability): all the technical components of the locomotives should be simplified in their planning-stages (in favor of reliability) and of a single standardized design to make finding spare parts easier.
+To meet this requirement, in 1928, he introduced the theory of 'Interoperabilità' (interoperability): all the technical components of the locomotives should be simplified in their planning stages (in favour of reliability) and of a single standardised design to make finding spare parts easier.
 These guidelines represented a philosophy whose concept was very close to that of the 1950s, spread amongst industry in general under the names "Design for maintenance" and "Reliable system design".

 These design choices were carried over to the characteristic "Bianchi Line" inspired by the locomotives and systems already used in Switzerland.
-His locomotives were composed of a heavy rigid chassis, a central box and two small projections, one for each side.
-These projections, though reduced, they continued to characterize new Italian engines until the introduction of the E424, in service until the 1990s.
+His locomotives were composed of a heavy, rigid chassis, a central box and two small projections, one for each side.
+These projections, though reduced, continued to characterise new Italian engines until the introduction of the E424, in service until the 1990s.
 They also influenced the development of the E636, which were built from 1940 to 1962 and were one of the most numerous Italian locomotive groups, not decommissioned until 2006.